Winter getaways within easy reach of the USA

 Rouselle Xavier/Shutterstock

-But besides the throb of the city, you'll no doubt want to discover the Emerald Isle's mystical countryside.
+Besides the throb of the city, you'll no doubt want to discover the Emerald Isle's mystical countryside.
 Cue the Wicklow Mountains National Park, just one hour's drive south of Dublin.
 Visit the Rapunzel-esque medieval monasteries of Glendalough for a particularly postcard-worthy experience.
-Connections of both the cultural and aviation kind are easy to find from the East Coast: Boston to Dublin can be as short as 6 hours (though it's a little longer on the way home – not that you'll want to rush back).
+Connections of both the cultural and airborne kind are easy to find from the East Coast: Boston to Dublin can be as short as six hours (though it's a little longer on the way home – not that you'll want to rush back).